-Ministerial responsibilities
+Ministerial Responsibilities

-11. The Scottish Ministers are ultimately accountable to the Scottish Parliament for the activities of RBGE and its use of resources.
-They are not however responsible for day to day operational matters.
+13. The Scottish Ministers are ultimately accountable to the Scottish Parliament for the activities of RBGE and its use of resources.
+They are not however responsible for day-to-day operational matters and founding legislation prevents them from directing RBGE in relation to specific statutory functions.
 Their responsibilities include:

-- agreeing RBGE's strategic aims and objectives and key targets as part of the corporate planning process.
-The Corporate Plan should be the subject of formal Ministerial approval at least every 5 years or where significant change to aims and objectives is proposed. - agreeing the budget and the associated grant in aid requirement to be paid to the RBGE, and securing the necessary Parliamentary approval; - carrying out those responsibilities specified in the National Heritage (Scotland) Act 1985 such as appointments and reappointments to the RBGE's Board, approving the terms and conditions of Board members, and recommending the appointment of the Regius Keeper; and - other matters such as approving the RBGE's pay remit and laying the accounts (together with the annual report) before the Parliament.
+- agreeing RBGE's strategic aims and objectives and key targets as part of the corporate planning process; - agreeing the budget and the associated grant in aid requirement to be paid to RBGE, and securing the necessary Parliamentary approval; - carrying out those responsibilities specified in the National Heritage (Scotland) Act 1985 such as appointments and reappointments to the RBGE Board, approving the terms and conditions of Board members, and recommending the appointment of the Regius Keeper; and - other matters such as approving RBGE Regius Keeper and staff pay remit in line with SG Pay Policy and laying the accounts (together with the annual report) before the Parliament.